pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * When the *Auto-Rollback?* switch is set to *True*, failed queries are rolled back.

-* When the *Brace matching?* switch is set to *True*, the editor will highlight pairs of matched braces.

-* Use the *Font size* field to specify the font size that will be used in text boxes and editors.

-* When the *Insert bracket pairs?* switch is set to *True*, the editor will automatically insert paired brackets.

-* When the *Line wrapping* switch is set to *True*, the editor will implement line-wrapping behavior.

 * When the *Prompt to save unsaved data changes?* switch is set to *True*, the editor will prompt the user to saved unsaved data when exiting the data editor.